The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Systrafoss waterfall at Kirkjubæjarklaustur

-Systrafoss waterfall at Kirkjubæjarklaustur is the main waterfall of this area right in the middle of the village.
+Systrafoss waterfall at Kirkjubæjarklaustur is the main waterfall of this area, on the outskirts of the village.

-What makes Systrafoss so distinctive, is that the river Fossá runs in 2 identical waterfalls calmly side by side down the rock into Fossárgil rift from Lake Systravatn above.
+What makes Systrafoss so distinctive is that the river Fossá runs in 2 identical waterfalls, calmly side by side, down the rock into the Fossárgil rift from Lake Systravatn above.

-In draught, the waterfall dries up and disappears.
+In a drought, the waterfall dries up and sometimes disappears.

-You can see photos from different seasons, with and without draught in my travel-blog:
+You can see photos from different seasons, with and without drought, in my travel blog:

 Historical Kirkjubæjarklaustur, Systrafoss & Systrastapi